kullik01/PyMOL-open-source-setup/README.md

 ## Contents of this repository
 ### Sources
-There are five different Python packages that contain functionality for specific aspects of the architecture.
+There are two different packages that contain the functionality of the PyMOL-open-source-setup.

+- _c_sharp_
+  - The package contains the <a href="https://github.com/kullik01/PyMOL-open-source-setup/tree/main/src/c_sharp/PostInstallationRunner">PostInstallationRunner</a> folder.
+  - The main subfolders of PostInstallationRunner are <a href="https://github.com/kullik01/PyMOL-open-source-setup/tree/main/src/c_sharp/PostInstallationRunner/Components">Components</a>, which includes the PyMolComponent.cs and the <a href="https://github.com/kullik01/PyMOL-open-source-setup/tree/main/src/c_sharp/PostInstallationRunner/Util">Util</a> directory, which contains utilities for the PyMOL-open-source-setup.
+  - Moreover, it includes the c_sharp.sln for the working install setup.
-- _pyssa_
+- _inno_setup_
-  - The package contains Python modules, Qt .ui files and cascading stylesheets.
+  - The package includes the LICENSE.txt of PyMOL and the setup.iss for the PyMOL-open-source-setup.

 ### Assets
 The <a href="https://github.com/kullik01/PyMOL-open-source-setup/tree/main/assets">assets</a> folder consists of the subfolders <a href="https://github.com/kullik01/PyMOL-open-source-setup/tree/main/assets/convert_to_ico">convert_to_ico</a>